-Historic aerial photography is a valuable research tool for both physical and human geography.
-For example, click on the following thumbnails to see how the UO campus has changed through time:
+Historic aerial photographs are a valuable research tool.
+Click on the following thumbnails to see how the UO campus has changed through time:

 |1936: from one of our oldest projects; produced by the Army Corps of Engineers||1955: produced by photogrammetrist H. G. Chickering||1977: produced by a private company, Skyview Aerial Survey, Inc.||1990: produced by the Bureau of Land Management||2005: from the Oregon Imagery Explorer|